RichTGale/sums666/README.md

 ./run.sh
 ```
 <br />
 To use your own word list, place your wordlist (.txt) in the root folder of this repo (/path/to/sums666/my_wordlist.txt).
-The run the following:
+Then run the following:
 ```
 gcc -o sums666 mycutils.h mycutils.c sums666.c
 ```